Chapter 31 Advice to Non-users

 First, study the contents of this book and try to put yourself in the place of the user.
 Don’t force them to read this book by telling them they’re ruining their health or playing with fire.
 They know this better than you do.
 Users don’t continue viewing porn because they enjoy it or because they want to, they only tell themselves and other people this in order to retain self-respect.
 They do it because they’re dependent on porn because they think it relaxes them, gives them courage or confidence (pleasure or crutch) and because they feel that life will never be enjoyable without ‘sex’ — at least their version of it.
 If you try and force a user to stop, they’ll feel like a trapped animal and want their harem even more.
 This may turn them into a secret user and porn will become even more precious in their mind.

 Instead, concentrate on the other side of the coin.
-Get them into the company of ex-users (blogs, forums, YBOP, NoFap, etc).
+Get them into the company of ex-users (blogs, forums, YBOP, NoFap, etc., though beware of advocacy for the willpower method).
 Get them to tell the user how they too thought they were hooked for life and how much better life is as a non-user.
 Once you have got them into believing they can stop, their mind will start to open up.
 Then start explaining the delusion created by withdrawal pangs.
-Not only are the ‘dopamine rushes’ not giving them a boost, they’re destroying their confidence and making them irritable and tired.
+Not only are the ‘dopamine rushes’ not giving them a boost, they’re destroying their confidence and making themselves irritable and tired.

 They should now be ready to read this book themselves, expecting to read pages upon pages of stories about unreliable arousal, fading penetrations, PIED, PE, etc. Explain that this approach is completely different and references to illness are tiny fractions of material.

 Should I tell my wife, girlfriend or partner about my habit?
-Intention being to assist you in quitting.
+(The intention being to assist you in quitting.)
 There’s multiple factors at play here.

 If you’ve already been failing to quit using the willpower method and have already told your partner, tell them about your new approach and allow them to educate themselves by reading the book.
 They’ll be able to assist and motivate you during the withdrawal period and are a stronghold when the little monster attempts to trip you up.